iamslash/TIL/systemdesign/practices/DesigningHotelReservationSystem/DesigningHotelReservationSystem.md

 ## Non-Functional Requirement

 * High concurrency
-  * Many people can try to reserver a same room.
+  * Many people can try to reserve a same room.
 * Moderate latency
   * The latency should be small.

-# Estimation
+## Estimation

 | Number | Description | Calculation |
 |--|---|--|